ideal-lab5/murmur/docs/murmur/docs/learn/protocol.md

     The user then gossips the data to the *verifier* (aka the Runtime).
 The prover also stores a map $\{(b_i, pos_i)\}_{i \in [n]}$ mapping block numbers to positions in the MMR.
 The secret keys should be destroyed immediately.

     The MMR data can be added to some offchain storage, such as IPFS or simply on the user’s device.
 In particular, we will assume we have a mapping of block number to leaf position for which the wallet is valid.
-This will useful later on when accessing the MMR data to generate a Merkle proof.
+This will be useful later on when accessing the MMR data to generate a Merkle proof.

 2. **VerifyCreate**:
     The prover stores a mapping between a well-known `name` and MMR roots, called the `Registry`.
 The verify create function:
     1. checks if the `name` is unique by querying the registry.
 If not, then abort.
-    2. add the name and proxy details to the Registry, mapping name to self-reported MMR root and MMR size.
+    2. adds the name and proxy details to the Registry, mapping name to self-reported MMR root and MMR size.

     $$
         r \leftarrow Registry.Get(name) \\